MG2 入选《建筑设计+施工》杂志 2024 年 200 强建筑公司

 This evaluation identified opportunities beyond price to deliver value across the fleet of locations.
 Through a deep dive analysis into trends and customer pain points and desires, including areas that provided demystification, we could identify drivers and preferences to inform the in-store experience evolution, allowing the Navy mission to be more deeply reflected in the spaces visited by sailors and families.

 Based on the insights and research the MG2 Advisory Team brought forward, MG2 designed stores that provided greater space for storytelling, fostering excitement and a sense of community.
-As a result of these findings, the NEX team revamped each department, reimagining the customer journey, merchandising, wayfinding and operational change.
+As a result of these findings, the NEXCOM team revamped each department, reimagining the customer journey, merchandising, wayfinding and operational change.

 The beauty department redesign was first introduced in the Oceana store in 2022, followed by the Pensacola Navy base store in Florida.
 Post Oceana’s redesign: The beauty departments now demystifies customer discovery.
 The products which had been arranged by brand alone are rearranged by regimen instead.
 New end caps feature educational tips and how-tos and a flexible space in the new beauty department hosts special events and live streaming.